 My most recent trip to Amsterdam was not necessarily packed with tourist activities.
 I went to spend the week with my friend Gigi.
 I was supposed to see her in Slovenia in July, but since I had to cancel, I jumped at the opportunity to see her a few months later.
 I spent 8 nights in Amsterdam, but know that your spending might look a bit different if you take full advantage of being in the city to see the sights.
 Here’s how much I spent traveling in Amsterdam for one week.

-Total Amsterdam spending
+Total Amsterdam travel costs

 Accommodation: 407.04€ / $448.50

 Food: 128.24€ / $141.30